Looking for a general contractor in Everett? Choose one that understands manufacturing

 Yet no matter where your manufacturing business is located, when constructing a new facility or improving an existing plant, you want a contractor who takes into consideration the standards of quality of your industry demands.

-From clean rooms to DOD secure spaces, you want a general contractor with experience in the manufacturing sector to meet the stringent requirements required for your industry.
+From clean rooms to DOD secure spaces, you want a commercial general contractor with experience in the manufacturing sector to meet the stringent requirements required for your industry.

 The International Standards Organization (ISO) classifies clean rooms from 1 being the cleanest to 9 being the “dirtiest” – relatively speaking.
 The goal of a clean room is to control the particulate matter in the room, measured down to microns.